Accessibility for major platforms

 Benefits of accessible websites and digital content

-As of the year 2023 available data, there have been A total of 3,862 ADA cases filed New York, California, and Florida were the most litigated states, with lawsuits peaking during certain months.
+3,188 ADA website accessibility lawsuits were filed in 2024.
+New York, Florida, and California were the most litigated states, with lawsuits peaking during certain months.

 State Wise ADA Website Lawsuits:

-For state-wise ADA website lawsuits, New York had the highest number of lawsuits filed with 2140 lawsuits, followed by California with 953 lawsuits, Florida with 473 lawsuits, Pennsylvania with 159 lawsuits, and 137 lawsuits filed in other states.
+For state-wise ADA website lawsuits, New York had the highest number of lawsuits filed with 1,600 lawsuits, followed by Florida with 629 lawsuits, California with 485 lawsuits, Pennsylvania with 121 lawsuits, and 353 lawsuits filed in other states.

-It’s important to note that the numbers above do not include the private demand letters sent by plaintiff firms to businesses, which alone would be in thousands.
+It’s important to note that the numbers above do not include the private demand letters sent by plaintiff firms to businesses, which are estimated to be in the thousands.

-ADA lawsuits related to website non-compliance are on the rise.
+ADA lawsuits related to website non-compliance remain a significant concern.

-were filed in 2023 against inaccessible websites.
-That’s more than ten a day!
+were filed in 2024 against inaccessible websites.
+That’s more than eight lawsuits per day!

-A handful of law firms are serial lawsuit filers, suing hundreds of companies each month with cut-and-paste claims.
-That’s their “cost of litigation settlement” business model.
+A handful of law firms continue to dominate filings, suing hundreds of companies monthly with standardized, copy-and-paste claims.
+This strategy forms the core of their “cost of litigation settlement” business model.

 If you get sued